araujorafael9201/tonto_compiler/README.md

 When errors are detected, the program reports them in two ways:

-* **Terminal Output**: An error message is immediately printed to the console, indicating the line and column where the error (lexical or syntactic) occurred.
+* **Terminal Output**: An error message is immediately printed to the console, indicating the line and column where the error occurred.
 * **`analytic.log` File**: The error messages for **lexical errors** are also recorded in the analytical log file for later review.

 Example: